 Friedrich-Alexander-Universtiät Erlangen-Nürnberg

-Having been doing Ninja Warriors sports myself for two years, I have started coaching children and adults coming to our gym for the first time.
+Evolving from having had done the Ninja Warriors sports myself, I had started coaching children and adults coming to our gym for the first time.

-Until now I have worked with pretty different populations, ranging from 10 up to 40 yrs. in age and from 3 up to 20 in group size.
-Most people I work with, however, are children (post-)celebrating their birthday.
+I worked with pretty different populations, ranging from 10 up to 40 yrs. in age, from 3 up to 20 in group size, and for over 100 coached hours in total.
+My speciality was in children’s birthdays.

 Selection of specializing courses in master and bachelor taken so far: